Mervodactyl/mePage/README.md

 ## Its hard to be a Front End Dev and only use Markdown...

-Using my own CV as a template for this project, I decided to use SCSS again as I am still in love with its Mixins and Variables (having started this love affair in previous exercises).
+Using my own CV as a template for this project, I decided to use SCSS again as I am still in love with its [Mixins and Variables](http://sass-lang.com/guide) (having started this love affair in a [previous exercises](https://github.com/Mervodactyl/scssyDigimon)).
 I also wanted a more challenging Grid based project, and since I felt uninspired by the standard developer Markdown resume, it seemed a good idea to find another way to advertise my abilities.

 ## Tools